raml-org/raml-spec/versions/raml-10/raml-10.md

   /groups:
 ```

-In the following more complicated example with consecutive slashes in multiple places, only trailing slashes in the base URI are collapsed, leading to these absolute paths to resources: `//api.test.com//common/`, `//api.test.com//common//users/` and `//api.test.com//common//users//groups//`.
+In the following, more complicated example with consecutive slashes in multiple places, only trailing slashes in the base URI are collapsed, leading to these absolute paths to resources: `//api.test.com//common/`, `//api.test.com//common//users/`, and `//api.test.com//common//users//groups//`.

 ```yaml
 baseUri: //api.test.com//common//